ml-energy/zeus/docs/overview/index.md

 This results in two main component in Zeus's design:

-- **A just-in-time online profiler**.
+- **A JIT energy profiler**.
 Implemented inside [`ZeusDataLoader`][zeus.run.dataloader.ZeusDataLoader], this module searches for the optimal power limit.
 It efficiently profiles the time and energy characteristics of the DNN training job in a completely online manner.
 - **MAB with Thompson Sampling**.
 Implemented inside [`ZeusMaster`][zeus.run.master.ZeusMaster], this module searches for the optimal batch size.
 Thanks to its MAB formulation, it is able to intelligently trade off exploration and exploitation across job recurrences.

 <!-- Abbreviation definitions -->
 *[DNN]: Deep Neural Network
 *[DNNs]: Deep Neural Networks
+*[GPU]: Graphics Processing Unit
+*[GPUs]: Graphics Processing Units
+*[JIT]: Just-in-Time
 *[MAB]: Multi-Armed Bandit